incubateur-pe/docker/README.md

 docker-bare-metal
 =========

-Install docker on a server
+Install and configure docker on a server
+If you plan to use anything on your server that needs the forward policy to be set to ACCEPT, this role can configure the DOCKER-USER rule needed

 Role Variables
 --------------